 - Youth and Adults will attend a 20-30 minute Upham Woods Orientation by the Upham Woods' staff.
 Simultaneous but separate orientations will be held for adults and youth.

 - Provide an updated count of youth and adults to camp staff and

-food service staff, if your numbers have changed since you last updated your Guaranteed Numbers.
+food service staff, if your participant numbers have changed since the " Guaranteed Numbers" update.

 When group departs: